 You’ll be blown away by the next-gen technology of the Roomba s9+.
 It delivers up to 40 times the suction power of previous Roomba models, and when its dust bin is full, it goes back to the charging base to empty itself.
 This model runs for 120 minutes per charge and has floor-mapping technology, so it can learn, map, and adapt to your home—you’ll be able to tell it to skip a certain room or do a double pass on one area right from your phone.
 It also comes with a high-efficiency filter that captures 99 percent of mold, pollen, and dust mite allergens.
 Basically, if you never want to vacuum by hand again, you need this robotic vacuum!

-The Roomba 675 may not be the latest model from iRobot, but it remains a favorite robotic vacuum among customers thanks to its reasonable price, Wi-Fi connectivity, and impressive cleaning performance.
+The Roomba 675 may not be the latest model from iRobot, but it remains a smart pick for a robotic vacuum thanks to its reasonable price, Wi-Fi connectivity, and impressive cleaning performance.
 This Roomba is effective on hard floors and carpets, and you can control it from your phone, Amazon Alexa, or Google Assistant.

 The Roomba 675 features the brand’s three-stage cleaning system that loosens, lifts, and sucks up small particles and larger debris.
 It runs for up to 90 minutes per charge and has an edge-sweeping brush that gets dirt out from the edges and corners of the room.
 There are even dirt detection sensors that let the robot know it needs to focus on certain areas and give them extra passes.